mobxjs/mobx/example/blog/React+Observables.md

 we don't need to apply any further magic to make sure the relevant part, and only the relevant part, of our UI gets updated.
 Read on to see all the awesomeness unrevealed.
 There are even numbers near the end!

-Lets start with a contrived example to make this all a lot less theoretically (or fussy if you prefer).
+Lets start with a contrived example to make this all a lot less theoretically (or less fussy if you prefer).
 Imagine a react app that represents a small shop.
 There are some articles, and there is a shopping cart in which you can put some of these articles.
 Something like this: